Sbai7/DDA-Toolbox/README.md

 ## Getting started
-- Copy the contents of the downloaded zip file in any folder of your drive or home directory.
+- Copy the contents of the downloaded zip file to any folder on your drive or home directory.
-- Add this directory and all its subdirectories to MATLAB's path (click on "Set Path" icon in the "HOME" toolbar at the top of MATLAB's "Command Window").
-This will bring the "Set Path" dialog box.
-Next, click on "Add with Subfolders..." button lettign you to select the folder where you install the DDA package.
-Finally, click on "Save" button followed by another click on "Close" button.
+- Add this folder and all its subdirectories to MATLAB’s path.
+To do this, click on the "Set Path" icon in the "HOME" toolbar at the top of MATLAB’s Command Window.
+This will open the "Set Path" dialog box.
+Next, click the "Add with Subfolders..." button and select the folder where you installed the DDA package.
+Finally, click the "Save" button, followed by the "Close" button.
-- Go the the 'examples" subdirectory of the installation folder and study the provided examples.
-Each example comes in two flavors: (1) a plain text .m Matlab script file, and (ii) live script file where not only the descriptions by also all text and graphical results were precomputed.
-You may rerun these live scripts to intercatively solve the examples.
+- Navigate to the "examples" subdirectory within the installation folder and review the provided examples.
+Each example is available in two formats: (1) a plain text .m MATLAB script file, and (2) a live script file, where not only the descriptions but also the text and graphical results are precomputed.
+You can rerun these live scripts to interactively solve the examples.